zhicong499/AmazingHand/README.md

 - All actuators inside the hand, without any cables
 - 3D printable
 - 400g weight
-- low-cost (<200€)
+- low-cost
 - open-source

 [AmazingHand_Overview](/docs/AmazingHand_Overview.pdf)

 ![Hand Overview](assets/Hand_Overview.jpg)
 Each finger is driven by a parallel mechanism.
-That means 2x small Feetech SCS0009 servos are used to move each finger in flexion/extension and abduction/adduction
+That means 2x small Feetech servos are used to move each finger in flexion/extension and abduction/adduction

 ![Finger Overview](assets/Finger_Overview.jpg)

 Two control methods are available:
 - Use a serial bus driver (Waveshare i.e.) + Python script
 - Use an Arduino + Feetech TTL Linker

 Detailed explanations are available for both ways, and basic demo software is also available.
 Up to you !

+## 2 versions exist :
+- with SCS0009 (Original Amazing Hand) => <200€
+- with STS3032 (Amazing Hand Enhanced) => <350€ (see Amazing Hand Enhanced folder https://github.com/pollen-robotics/AmazingHand/tree/Amazing-Hand-Enhanced/AmazingHand_Enhanced)

 ## Table of contents